-The owner, operator, manager, supervisor, Chief Executive Officer or Administrator, Chief Medical Officer or Chief of Service or Chief of Staff, or other medical supervisor of a Dental Care Service must, as provided in Health Officer Directive No. 2020-09, create, adopt, and implement a Health and Safety Plan for the Dental Care Service that addresses each item below before the Dental Care Service is permitted to provide any patient or client care other than Essential Medical Appointments or emergency health care.
-And at all times the Dental Care Service must comply with the requirements listed below when operating pursuant to this Directive.
+The owner, operator, manager, supervisor, Chief Executive Officer or Administrator, Chief Medical Officer or Chief of Service or Chief of Staff, or other medical supervisor of a Dental Care Service must, as provided in Health Officer Directive No. 2020-09b, create, adopt, and implement a Health and Safety Plan for the Dental Care Service that addresses each item below before the Dental Care Service is permitted to provide any patient or client care including Routine and Essential Medical Appointments or emergency health care (except for care that is provided on an emergency basis at any general acute care hospital or urgent care center).
+And at all times the Dental Care Service must comply with the requirements listed below when operating under this Directive.

-Directions: Any Healthcare Operation that operates a Dental Care Service pursuant to this Directive must create a Health and Safety Plan for the Dental Care Service.
+Directions: Any Healthcare Operation that operates a Dental Care Service under this Directive must create a Health and Safety Plan for the Dental Care Service.
 The Health and Safety Plan must address each requirement listed below by describing how each requirement is being addressed.
 The list below is not intended to be used as the Health and Safety Plan by simply checking off items as having been done.
 Rather, the Health and Safety Plan must be a separate document and must describe ongoing compliance with these requirements.

-If the office or facility has written policies applicable to the Dental Care Service that satisfy a listed requirement or are more restrictive than a specific requirement of this Directive, then the office or facility may rely on its written policy in order to comply with the Directive's specific requirement.
+If the office or facility has written policies applicable to the Dental Care Service that satisfy a listed requirement or are more restrictive than a specific requirement of this Directive, then the office or facility may rely on its written policy to comply with the Directive's specific requirement.
 In that situation, the office or facility's Health and Safety Plan may refer to the applicable written policy to satisfy the specific requirement or must otherwise describe the written policy.